-Hew and Di Richards planted Chardonnay at Midhill in 1993, and Gewürztraminer and Pinot Noir in 2001.
+The Richards family planted Chardonnay at Midhill in 1993, and Gewürztraminer and Pinot Noir in 2001.
 The well-established 6.5 acres of vines produce 2.5 to 3 tons per acre of fruit.

 The Macedon Ranges Wine Region has been shown scientifically to be the “coolest wine region on mainland Australia”.
 The major climatic influence is the Great Dividing Range across the region with elevations up to 1010 metres above sea level.

-Through careful viticulture, Midhill Vineyard produces premium grapes from which our local winemakers create quality wines expressing the high altitude and cool climate.
+Through careful viticulture, Midhill Vineyard produces premium grapes allowing creation of wines that are bright, fresh flavoured and express the high altitude and cool climate of our site.